3 Tips to Maximize Debit Card Interchange Revenue

 • Instant issue debit cardsFor those who still visit branches, immediate access to debit cards means the immediate ability to transact.

 • Business debit cards – These cards benefit businesses through their ability to make payments within a budget and without interest.
-They also pay higher rates to the institution and can apply to businesses of all sizes.
+They also pay higher rates to the institution and can apply to non-consumer accounts of all sizes.

 • Adding credentials to digital wallets – Empowering customers to transfer credentials into digital wallets can also increase interchange revenue.
-With push provisioning enabled, the likelihood of immediate transactions goes up.
+With push provisioning enabled, the ability for a customer to instantly provision their card into a wallet from their mobile banking application – the likelihood of immediate transactions – goes up.

 Improving What You Can Control